jdon/ebpf/README.md

 # ebpfapp

-## To develop in virtual studio code
+## To develop in visual studio code

 1. Run `vagrant up` to boot a VM with BPF enabled in the kernel.
 2. Run `vagrant ssh-config > .vagrant_ssh_config` to generate an ssh config.